 Intangible assets are amortized using a straight-line method over three to eight years.
-These intangible assets include customer lists, and the software development kits (SDK) for our advertising platform.
-These intangible assets are as result of the acquisition of Kidoz Ltd. The amortization for the quarter ended March 31, 2023, was \$136,434, compared to amortization of \$138,157 in the first quarter of 2022.
-The technology for Kidoz OS is now fully amortized.
+These intangible assets include customer lists, and the Software Development Kits (SDK) for our advertising platform.
+These intangible assets are as result of the acquisition of Kidoz Ltd. The amortization for the quarter ended June 30, 2023, was \$136,434, compared to amortization of \$136,434 in the second quarter of 2022 and the first quarter of fiscal 2023.

 Equipment is depreciated using the declining balance method over the useful lives of the assets, ranging from three to five years.
-Depreciation and amortization increased to \$2,852, during the quarter ended March 31, 2023, an increase over costs of \$2,214 during the same quarter in the prior year.
-This increase in depreciation and amortization compared to the first quarter of fiscal 2022 is due to the acquisition of equipment.
+Depreciation and amortization increased to \$3,258, during the quarter ended June 30, 2023, an increase over depreciation costs of \$2,180 during the same quarter in the prior year and an increase over depreciation costs of \$2,852 in the first quarter of fiscal 2023.

+This increase in depreciation and amortization compared to the second quarter of fiscal 2022 and the first quarter of fiscal 2023 is due to the acquisition of equipment.